-Datadog dashboards are generally more user-friendly and aesthetically pleasing from a visual perspective with their clean and modern dashboard design.
+Datadog performs relatively better from a visual perspective with its clean and modern dashboard design.
 In addition, Datadog allows you to customize your dashboards with a vast library of visualization tools and drag-and-drop widgets.
 But it requires a lot of setup work to get things working.
 Once set up, there are two primary ways of visualizing your data:

 - Screenboards These are grid-based dashboards with free-form layouts that include images, tables, host maps, graphs, and logs.
 They are commonly used as status boards or storytelling views that update in real-time or represent fixed points in the past.

 - Timeboards This represents a single point in time—fixed or real-time—across the entire dashboard.
 They are commonly used for troubleshooting, correlation, and general data exploration.
 In addition, you also get a time series that can plot any metric being captured from your hosts, such as CPU usage, uptime, or memory usage.

 SmokePing enables you to visualize information on a web interface that displays data in the form of graphs.
 SmokePing uses RRDtool to store data and generate aesthetically pleasing latency visualization and interactive frontend charts or graphs.
 If you click on the graph you can zoom interactively in the navigator mode.
 The line color of the graph depicts the number of lost packets and the dark area around the line shows the amount of variation between individual probes.
 SmokePing uses the concept of smoke which are lighter and darker shades of gray in the graph area to convey the idea of variable round trip times (RTT) or jitter.
 It’s a great way of visualizing the amount of variation for the various test packets.